Skip to main content

 Connect file storage to a cloud server in a single pool

-If you need to increase disk space with file storage, we recommend creating storage in the same pool as the cloud server.
-If the file storage and the cloud server are in the same pool, you need to mount the storage to connect it.
+If you need to increase disk space with file storage, we recommend creating storage in a single pool with the cloud server.
+If the file storage and the cloud server are in the same pool, you must mount the storage to connect it.

 1. Create file storage.

 If you plan to use file storage to store backups, we recommend pooling storage and cloud server from different availability zones or regions to improve fault tolerance.
-For details, see the Connect file storage to cloud server in another pool instructions.
+Read more in the instructions Connect file storage to a cloud server in another pool.

 3. Enter a new storage name or leave the name that is automatically created.